What does Dorian mean?

-Dorian \d(o)-rian\ as a boy's name (also used as girl's name Dorian), is pronounced DOR-ee-en.
+Dorian \d(o)-rian\ as a boys' name (also used less commonly as girls' name Dorian) is pronounced DOR-ee-en.
 It is of Greek origin, and the meaning of Dorian is "descendant of Dorus; from Doris".
 Place name: Doris is an area in Greece.
 Literary: in Oscar Wilde's novel "The Picture of Dorian Gray", Dorian was granted the wish that he would retain perpetual youth and beauty.
 A portrait of him changed to show the ravages of time and eventually caused his death.

-Dorian▲ is also pronounced similarly to Daran, Darian▼, Darien▼, Darin▼, Darion▼, Darran, Darrian▼, Derrian, Doron, Dorran, Dorren, Dorrin and Duran.
-Other suggested similar baby names are Doram and Jorian.
+Dorian▲ is alike in pronunciation to Daran, Darian▼, Darien▼, Darin▼, Darion▼, Darran, Darrian▼, Derrian, Doron, Dorran, Dorren, Dorrin and Duran.
+Other recommended similar baby names are Doram and Jorian.
 These names tend to be less commonly used than Dorian.